Muhsin Ibrahim

 again

-less than 5 months ago while I and my wife, her elder sister, were in India.
+less than 5 months ago while my wife and I, her elder sister, were in India.
 The

-wedding was even postponed once or twice for us to return.
+wedding was even postponed once or twice so we could return.
 Thus, the coming was

-more ours as we didn’t meet since we came back two months after the wedlock.
+more ours as we didn’t meet since we came back two months after the wedding.
 We

-were, in a word, devastated, and we are still in a shock.
+were, in a word, devastated, and we are still in shock.
 People from near and

-far sympathized with us, for the unexpectedness of the deaths.
+far sympathised with us because of the unexpectedness of the deaths.
 May Allah rest

 your souls, amin.
 Till we come.